2013 Chinese Grand Prix: Race

 On the 19th lap, Massa and Rosberg came in again to change their tyres, leaving Alonso and Button 1st and 2nd.
 Two laps later, Räikkönen and Hamilton pitted, but Nico Rosberg's race was over due to problems with his suspension.
 Alonso, Button, Grosjean, Ricciardo, Maldonado and Pérez pitted on lap 23, with Vettel taking the lead of the race.
 Alonso then set the fastest lap of the race, and began to reduce Vettel's lead, and Vettel was told on the radio to not resist an attack by Alonso.
 On lap 28, Alonso took the lead from Vettel.
 Both Vettel and Hülkenberg pitted on the next lap, for new hard compound tyres.
 Di Resta stopped 3 laps later, while Räikkönen and Valtteri Bottas pitted on lap 34.
 They were followed two laps later by Hülkenberg and Massa, and finally Hamilton, Grosjean and Vergne one lap later.

 Alonso pitted for the last time on lap 41, while Räikkönen and Hamilton no longer needed to pit.
 However, Button and Vettel still had one pit stop to go.
 Button pitted on lap 49, Vettel on lap 51, and also di Resta on lap 53.
 There was an exciting duel between Hamilton and Vettel for the final podium slot, as Vettel reduced a 10-second gap, to only a few tenths within five laps.
 Alonso finally crossed the line to score his 31st grand prix victory on his 200th grand prix start, 10 seconds ahead of Räikkönen, while Hamilton managed to hold off Vettel for third place.
-Jenson Button finished fifth, Massa finished sixth, while Daniel Ricciardo drove an outstanding race to finish seventh, his best ever Formula One result.
+Jenson Button finished fifth, Massa finished sixth, while Daniel Ricciardo drove an outstanding race to finish seventh, his then-best ever Formula One result.
 The final points positions were taken by di Resta, Grosjean and Hülkenberg.

+Piero Ferrari picked up the trophy to receive it for the team.
+It was the first time in the history of Scuderia Ferrari that a Ferrari family member would step on the podium of a Formula One race.